COUNTRIES WITH SPECIAL

 - COSTA RICA - June 2014 - Customs allowed us to bring our medications into the country this time but warned us that we need to get special permission in the future to bring in medicine.
 We have been alerted that such permission can be very costly.
 We are looking into alternatives.

-- DOMINICAN REPUBLIC - Forms need to be submitted to the Ministry of Health for clearance at least one week prior to your arrival.
+- DOMINICAN REPUBLIC - 2013 or before - Forms need to be submitted to the Ministry of Health for clearance at least one week prior to your arrival.

 Dominican Republic July 2014